naogify/hub-new-repo/README.md

 ```

 ## Usage
-In the local directory that you want to upload to GitHub, run the follwoing command.
+Please run the follwoing command in the local directory where you want to upload to GitHub.

 ```
 $ git hub-new-public-repo